ioccc-src/winner/next/guidelines.md

 have a very good reason for this: if you do include a tarball as an _extra file_, then you **MUST** specify why in your `remarks.md` file.

-If you **DO** include a tarball an _extra file_, and the build process or the program extracts said tarball(s), the make `clobber` rule **MUST** remove the extracted files.
+If you **DO** include a tarball as an _extra file_, and the build process or the program extracts said tarball(s), the make `clobber` rule **MUST** remove the extracted files.

-Instead of including a large test-suite that requires a lot of files as part of your submission, and your submission doesn't require the test-suite to be available to run, then in your `remarks.md` a URL where such a test-suite may be downloaded from and how to use the test-suite to test your submission.
+Instead of including a large test-suite that requires a lot of files as part of your submission, if your submission doesn't require the test-suite to be available to run, then in your `remarks.md` you could include URL where such a test-suite may be downloaded from and how to use the test-suite to test your submission, assuming it is not reveal who you are.

 If you **DO** include a tarball then make sure it uses the v7 format.
 See the FAQ on "[extra files](../faq.html#extra-files)"